American Society of Neuroimaging

 Article II.
 OFFICES

-Principal Office: The principal office for the transaction of business of the Society shall be the office of the Association Manager.
+Principal Office.
+The principal office for the transaction of business of the Society shall be the office of the Executive Director.

-Association Manager: The Board of Directors shall designate an individual to serve as Association Manager for The Society.
-He/she will recommend and participate in the formulation of new policies and make decisions within existing policy, as they have been approved by the Board.
-The Association Manager will plan, organize, direct and coordinate the activities of the Society to assure that objectives are attained, plans fulfilled, and members' needs met.
+Executive Director.
+The Board of Directors shall designate a company or individual to serve as Executive Director for The Society.
+The Executive Director will recommend and participate in the formulation of new policies and make decisions within existing policy, as they have been approved by the Board.
+The Executive Director will plan, organize, direct and coordinate the activities of the Society to assure that objectives are attained, plans fulfilled, and members' needs met.

 The Society is a professional, scientific and educational organization whose purpose is to promote the highest standards in scientific research and educational programs in Neuroimaging and to widely institute the cause of medical care for patients with neurological disorders.